christinemuraa/Africa-countries/README.md

 # Africa-countries
-Uganda is  best country in African
+Uganda is the best country in African